cheater/articles/first-haskell-script.md

 However, Haskell has a special operator for prepending to lists, strings, etc that we can use:
 	    loop (new_friend:friends)

 We might just want our program to remember people who it greeted; we can't do that right now because we get the name of the person greeted at the top of the *iteration*, but it needs to be the result of the last line of the *do* block!
 We therefore need to somehow take that result, called *name*, and make it the result of another computation.
 For this, we can use the *return* function.
-It's a method of every *Monad*; in the *IO* monad it's kinda like a *noop* or an *identity function* in that it takes a computation result, and makes it the result of the computation we are defining.
+It's a method of every *monad*; in the *IO* monad it's kinda like a *noop* or an *identity function* in that it takes a computation result, and makes it the result of the computation we are defining.
 Thus, we can do:
 	iteration friends = do
 	    -- Greets someone
 	    putStrLn "Please enter your name..."